Kikkubokushingu-dō (EDDIE MONGER TM KICKBOXING-DO)

 (2)Waza-ari (two points) is awarded for: Chudan (mid level) kicks

 (1)Yuko (one point) is awarded for: Chudan or Jodan Tsuki (mid or upper level punch) and Jodan or Chudan Uchi (mid or upper level punch).

 Mixed Martial Arts (MMA), Sometimes referred to as cage fighting, is a full-contact combat sport based on striking, grappling & ground fighting, made up from various combat sports and martial arts from around the world.The set of "Unified Rules of Mixed Martial Arts" that New Jersey established has been adopted in other states that regulate mixed martial arts, including Nevada, Louisiana, and California.

 Yōgo to Tekunikku (Terminology and Techniques)

-It is important for every student to remember each kata name, meaning, techniques, applications inorder to rise up through the various kyu levels (Under belts) and Dan (Black Belts) ranks, the continued regular practice of all of the previous katas that they have been taught is vital to their future progress.
+It is important for every student to remember each kata name, meaning, techniques, and applications in order to rise up through the various kyu levels (Under belts) and Dan (Black Belts) ranks, the continued regular practice of all of the previous katas that they have been taught is vital to their future progress.

-The following is a list of all 12 katas and video.
+The following is a list of all 12 katas and videos.

 "PEACEFULL MIND ONE"